veenavijai/san-fran-crime/README.md

 Dates - timestamp of the crime incident
 Category - category of the crime incident .
 This is the target variable you are going to predict.
-Descript - detailed description of the crime incident (only in Train.csv) DayOfWeek - the day of the week
+DayOfWeek - the day of the week
 PdDistrict - name of the Police Department District Resolution - how the crime incident was resolved